gramadaioan98/testare/README.md

 		url: "/wp-admin/admin-ajax.php",
 		dataType: "json", // form data

-		//We add additional data on request and the desired action, for us it is "myfilter"
+		// We add additional data on request and the desired action, for us it is "myfilter"
 		data: {
 			action: "myfilter",
 			materials: filters_materials